 For example, a search engine query for the phrase “online marketing,” leads to the following search results:

 This allows you to answer questions such as:

 - What long-tail keywords make the most sense for my website?

 - Which keywords have the least amount of competition?

 - Which keywords are searched the most?

-For those who want to get involved with paid traffic, this tool is a good place to start.
+For those who want to get involved with paid traffic, this free tool is a good place to start.

 Taking into consideration the suggested bid, you can easily determine which keywords you can and can’t afford.